 The University of Southern California (USC) is excited to host the 17th annual Southern California Geobiology Symposium.
 The symposium will be held on April 4th, 2020.
 Information about registration/abstract submissions, program details, and specific location will be available in January 2020.
 The SoCal Geobiology Symposium is an annual student-organized symposium for scientists interested in astrobiology, climate science, ecology, geochemistry, geology, microbiology, oceanography, and paleobiology.
 We welcome scientists from all levels of academia and both those living in Southern California and from around the world.
 Undergraduates, graduate students, and post-docs are encouraged to submit abstracts for posters or talks to share their research.
+Abstract submission and registration will close on March 4, 2020.

 Featuring C-DEBI Senior Scientist Steven Finkel.
 The Geobiology and Genomics Undergraduate Research Experiences (GGURE) program boosts diversity, helping students learn they can have stimulating experiences in research labs.
 The program is jointly funded by the Center for Dark Energy Biosphere Investigations (C-DEBI), along with the USC Office of the Provost.